It's that time of the year again where allkpop is loaded up with pretty pictures of celebrities in colorful hanboks, and it's because of Chuseok.

 For new K-Pop fans unfamiliar with Korean culture, it can seem like all of the colors just came out of the blue, but Chuseok is actually one of the four major holidays celebrated in Korea.
-This year Chuseok is on Thursday, October 1 and the public holiday dates are from Wednesday, September 30 to Friday, October 2.
-Unfortunately, this year has a worldwide pandemic in COVID-19 so a lot of the public family gatherings have been canceled.
+This year Chuseok is on Tuesday, September 21, and the public holiday dates are from Monday, September 20 to Wednesday, September 22.
+Unfortunately, there is a worldwide pandemic in COVID-19 so a lot of the public family gatherings have been canceled.
 However, we'll explain how Chuseok works normally.

-As you've probably noticed by now, respect for the elderly is a highly important trait for Koreans.
+As you've probably noticed by now, respect for the elderly is an essential trait for Koreans.
 Chuseok isn't simply just a feast celebration, as there are three major duties that must be completed:

-This is an especially important task for families because Korea (and Asian society in general) places a lot of emphasis on saving face before the public.
+This is an essential task for families because Korea (and Asian society in general) places a lot of emphasis on saving face before the public.
 When one commits a mistake, the first thought isn't, "Oh no, I am embarrassed," it's usually, "What would others think of this mistake?"

 1. 'kangkangsullae': A game specifically for women, where several dozens will gather under the moon and dance in a circle, linking arms.